fjwright/Run-REDUCE-0/docs/index.md

   configurable but default to running the distributed CSL and PSL versions of REDUCE as appropriate for the standard distributions.
 * A REDUCE input/output display pane that scrolls in both directions as necessary and supports copying but not editing.
+Its contents can be saved to a file and/or erased.
 * A multi-line input editing pane that also scrolls in both directions as necessary.
 Previous input is remembered and can be scrolled through, edited and re-input.
-A final terminator is added automatically if necessary when input is sent to REDUCE.
+A final terminator is added automatically if appropriate when input is sent to REDUCE.
 * Options to make the REDUCE input prompt bold and to colour the input/output display based on the input mode or redfront.
 * Menu options to handle REDUCE file input/output and load standard